-Research Seminar in School Psychology 0.5 unit GSPY 6854 Research Seminar in School Psychology GSPY 6855 0.5 unit Research Seminar in School Psychology Special session courses for MASP students in a relate 1.0 unit ed topic.
+Research Seminar in School Psychology 0.5 unit GSPY 6854 Research Seminar in School Psychology 0.5 unit GSPY 6855 Research Seminar in School Psychology 1.0 unit Special session courses for MASP students in a related topic.
 Topics will vary.
-May be taken more than once for cre credit.
+Note: May be taken more than once for credential credit.

-Special Topics in School Psychology 0.5 unit
+0.5 unit

-GSPY 6857
+0.5 unit

-Special Topics in School Psychology 0.5 unit
+1.0 unit

-GSPY 6858 Special Topics in School Psychology 1.0 unit These courses are designed to allow students to study in greater depth a topic in School Psychology that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
-May be taken more than once for credential credit.
+These courses are designed to allow students to study in greater depth a topic in School Psychology that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
+Note: May be taken more than once for credential credit.

-GSPY 6870 Children with Exceptionalities:
+Children with Exceptionalities: Psychological Perspectives

-Psychological Perspectives
+Prerequisite: an undergraduate course in

-Prerequisite: an undergraduate course in exceptionalities or equivalent is desired
+exceptionalities or equivalent is desired